 Welcome to CircleCI 2.0!
 The release of CircleCI 2.0 includes many improvements for faster performance and greater control.
-If you are new to CircleCI, check out the Overview for how it works and then use the Hello World doc to start your first project build.
-Refer to the Sample 2.0 config.yml File to try out multiple jobs with workflow orchestration, then head over to the 2.0 Project Tutorial.
+If you are new to CI/CD, check out the Overview for how it works.
+If you are already using CircleCI 1.0, refer to the Migrating from 1.0 to 2.0 document.